-- AQ1 (moderate amount of in-stream stable habitat on the Project site); - AQ2 (situated approximately 3 km downstream of MLA 70425); - AQ3 (two pools of water in Sandy Creek on the Project site): - AQ5 (situated 8.2 km up stream of MLA 70425 in numerous small terrace pools in Lagoon Creek vegetated with lily pads (Nymphoides sp.) and inundated grass): - AQ19 (small pool of water within a drainage line on the Project site); - AQ23 (situated 23 km up stream of MLA 70425 but downstream of the confluence of saltbush and Lagoon Creeks in an area with trailing vegetation): - AQ28 (situated 18 km within the Lagoon and up stream of MLA 70425); - AQ29 (lacustrine area densely vegetated with water plants and grass species, situated approximately 1km up stream of MLA 70425); - AQ37 (located on Well Creek associated with small isolated pools on the Project site); and - AQ38 (sandy stretch of Sandy Creek on the Project Site refer to Figure 8 for survey site locations).
+- AQ1 (moderate amount of in-stream stable habitat on the Project site); - AQ2 (situated approximately 3 km downstream of MLA 70425); - AQ3 (two pools of water in Sandy Creek on the Project site): - AQ5 (situated 8.2 km up stream of MLA 70425 in numerous small terrace pools in Lagoon Creek vegetated with lily pads (Nymphoides sp.) and inundated grass): - AQ19 (small pool of water within a drainage line on the Project site); - AQ23 (situated 23 km up stream of MLA 70425 but downstream of the confluence of saltbush and Lagoon Creeks in an area with trailing vegetation): - AQ28 (situated 18 km within the Lagoon and up stream of MLA 70425); - AQ29 (lacustrine area densely vegetated with water plants and grass species, situated approximately 1km up stream of MLA 70425); - AQ36 (2011) (2 pools of water that remained during the dry season, one of which was still moderately deep at ~2m); - AQ37 (located on Well Creek associated with small isolated pools on the Project site); and - AQ38 (sandy stretch of Sandy Creek on the Project Site refer to Figure 8 for survey site locations).